Skip to main contentSkip to docs navigation

 • Prevention of focus and keyboard interaction

-<input class="form-input" type="text" value="Disabled readonly input" aria-label="Disabled input example" disabled readonly>
+<input class="form-input" type="text" value="Disabled input with value" disabled>

 Readonly inputs